ofemiashiru/CI_MS4_ASHTECHS/README.md

 ### Python Validation

 [Python Linter](https://pep8ci.herokuapp.com/) was used to test as coding went on.
-On completion of the project I used the command `python3 -m flake8` to clear any other issues
+On completion of the project I used the command `python3 -m flake8` to check other issues.

+Most issues where due to lengthy migration docs and docs linked with the local env file.

 ```
 ./.devcontainer/build-assets/http_server.py:22:80: E501 line too long (80 > 79 characters)